jvanasco/pyramid_debugtoolbar_ajax/README.md

 pyramid_debugtoolbar_ajax
 =========================

-This adds an "Ajax" panel to the pyramid_debugtoolbar
+This package adds an "Ajax" panel to the `pyramid_debugtoolbar`.

-This panel contains a button to replay the request in a new window -- allowing you to spawn a debugger window for errors encountered on background ajax requests.
+The "Ajax" panel contains buttons and forms which can be used to replay the request in a new browser window -- allowing you to spawn a debugger window for errors encountered on background ajax requests, or form submissions.

 How to use:

 Add this to your pyramid includes:

-    pyramid.includes = pyramid_debugtoolbar pyramid_debugtoolbar_ajax
+    pyramid.includes = pyramid_debugtoolbar
+    debugtoolbar.includes = pyramid_debugtoolbar_ajax